Well, it was a rainy, dreary weekend. So what, you ask, could be better than inviting two bored, squabbling boys into your kitchen?

 1 tsp vanilla extract

 Preheat oven to 350F.
 Grease & flour a 14x9 cake pan, or two 9" layer pans.
 In a large bowl, sift the dry ingredients together.
 Add the butter and 3/4 cup milk; beat 2 minutes at medium speed.
 Add egg yolks, remaining milk and vanilla; beat 2 minutes longer.
 Pour the batter into prepared pan(s), and bake 30 to 35 minutes for layers, or 35 to 40 minutes for oblong, my cake of choice for this recipe.
 Cool the cake in the pan(s) before removing.
-Coo
+Cool thoroughly before frosting.

 Where I used butter, the original recipe called for shortening.
 This was a very flavorful cake, although my youngest was griping that he prefers my mint chocolate buttercream frosting over my vanilla buttercream frosting.
 Well, I guess I can't please everyone, although I try.